LucasOrmerod/WHOISnot/README.md

 - TLDs should be valid
 - Words should only contain letters (a-z), numbers (0-9), and hypens (-)

 Incorrectly formatted words and TLDs will be skipped when the script runs.
+Duplicates will be removed following formatting.

 Example files have been included in the repository; these are wordlist.txt and tldlist.txt.